 In Johnson, an employee filed a class action lawsuit against the Arvin-Edison Water Storage District claiming the District failed to pay him and other employees overtime and provide meal periods in accordance with the IWC’s wage orders and the Labor Code.
 Johnson argued the District was required to comply with the Labor Code’s wage and hour provisions because there was no specific exemption for public employers.
 Johnson also argued the IWC’s wage order applicable to “miscellaneous” employees applied to the District.

-Applicability of Labor Code Section 510 and 512 äóñ Overtime and Meal Periods
+Applicability of California Labor Code Section 510 and 512 äóñ Overtime and Meal Periods

 In rejecting Johnson’s arguments regarding the overtime and meal periods rules, the Court determined that the Labor Code does not apply to public entities unless they are specifically included in the language of a particular section.
 The Court explained that sections 510 and 512 of the Labor Code are found under division 2, part 2 of chapter 1.
 Section 555 of the Labor Code is located under this same section and it expressly states that it applies to public entities.
 Therefore, the Court reasoned, the Legislature only intended for the Labor Code to apply to public entities where they are expressly included in the statutory language.

 The Court also found that assuming the application of Labor Code sections 510 and 512 to public entities without specific authority to do so would infringe upon their sovereign governmental powers.
 According to the Court, the Labor Code infringes on a public entity’s sovereign powers if “the statute affects the entity’s governmental purposes and functions.”
 The District functions through its employees.
 It has the power to set employees’ compensation.
 Therefore, the Court determined application of the Labor Code sections at issue would infringe upon the District’s power to set compensation.